Viasat/halite/doc/outline.md

 * Specs are about modeling things [(Halite)](explanation/big-picture.md) [(Jadeite)](explanation/big-picture-j.md)
   * Specs are a general mechanism for modelling whatever is of interest.
+* What constraints are implied by refinement? [(Halite)](explanation/refinement-implications.md) [(Jadeite)](explanation/refinement-implications-j.md)
+  * Specs can be defined as refining other specs.
+When this is done what constraints are implied by the refinement?

 ### language